 Background on Asylum

-Two weeks after the asylum ban was announced, District Judge Jon Tigar temporarily blocked it because it illegally denies immigrants their right to apply for asylum.
+Two weeks after the asylum ban related to checkpoints was announced, District Judge Jon Tigar temporarily blocked it because it illegally denies immigrants their right to apply for asylum.
 Tigar pointed to the U.S. Immigration and Nationality Act, which makes clear that immigrants can seek asylum regardless of whether they entered the country through a designated checkpoint.Fortune

 According to current U.S. immigration law, immigrants can only apply for asylum at a U.S. border.
 Asylum seekers’ rights include timely access to asylum applications no matter where they present themselves at the border.
-But Trump is creating new rules that would first require refugees to first apply for asylum in another country (such as Mexico).
+But Trump created new rules that would first require refugees to first apply for asylum in another country (such as Mexico).
 That would dramatically reduce the number of people eligible for asylum.TIME Magazine

 All immigrants fleeing violence are at risk.
 But policies like these are particularly detrimental to the health and wellbeing of women of reproductive age, children, and LGBTQ people.
 Almost 90% of LGBTQ asylum-seekers from Central America report suffering sexual and gender-based violence in their home countries.UN Refugee Agency